Jokestir/Jokestir.github.io/DesignPatterns/Singleton.md

 [TL;DR]({{ site.url }}/assets/singleton_tl_dr.png)

->  Only one instance of a singleton class exists.<br>
+>  Only one instance of a singleton class exists.
 >  There are two ways to achieve singularity.
->
 >  1. Private constructor and static factory method.
 >  2. Single element enum.